 - Hardwood doors are just as likely as softwood doors to move, but a reasonable compromise for those who want something better is to choose hemlock, a durable North American softwood particularly well suited to doors.

 - Capable of outperforming hardwoods, Accoya heated timber, a process developed in Holland, and is usually finger-jointed which makes it more suitable for painting than staining.

 - Laminated or stabilised timbers (usually oak), which consists of small sections glued together, are also available.

 Evolution’s wood-effect french doors ensure the character of this Georgian property is not lost.
 Evolution’s external doors cost around £1850 including installation.

 Non-timber external door materials tend to be more expensive, but they offer the benefit of dimensional stability.

 - PVCu tends to be the cheapest alternative (costing around 20% less than a solid wood door) but there is very little inherent strength in PVCu.
 The doors are built around a steel frame and invariably come with a multipoint locking which is necessary because of the material’s innate flimsiness

 - Aluminium is widely used for sliding patio doors but the frames conduct a lot of heat so they’re not ideal, though the channels are relatively small

-- External doors made of steel are more popular in North America but they have been used in primarily in Britain in social housing.
+- External doors made of steel are primarily used in social housingin the UK but are more popular in North America.
 However, steel tends to have an aura of security around it which is perhaps unjustified, since a door is no stronger than its frame (usually softwood).
 Steel takes paint well but is susceptible to bodywork damage

 External doors are the interface between the inside and outside worlds.
 They have to perform two distinct and contradictory functions: they have to be easy to get through for residents and guests but secure against unwanted visitors.